Jens Dall Bentzen

 In 2006 Bentzen made a new invention about increased efficiency of biomass combustion plants, and a patent application was made (Patent number WO 2007/036236 A1).
-After negotiations with COWI and potential partners mr. Bentzen founded Dall Energy in 2007, with seed investment from Spraying Systems, and bought the patent application from COWI.
+After negotiations with COWI and potential partners mr. Bentzen founded Dall Energy in 2007, with seed investment from Spraying Systems, and bought the patent application from COWI.Since 2007 Bentzen has been the managing director of Dall Energy.

-Since 2007 Bentzen have been managing director of Dall Energy.
-In 2011 Bentzen achieved the European Inventor Award as the first Dane ever.
-In 2017 Bentzen achieved the Blue tech award in China.
+Bentzen won the European Inventor Award (SME category) in 2011, and the Bluetech Award in 2017.